-Nor can allegations of market power suffice to justify a legislature's intrusion on the First Amendment rights of platforms.
-In Miami Herald v.
-Tornillo, 418 U.S. 241 (1971), the Supreme Court accepted that the newspaper held near-monopoly control over local news.
-Yet it still held unconstitutional a Florida law requiring newspapers to publish political candidates' replies to unfavorable coverage.
+Nor can allegations of market power justify a legislature's intrusion on the First Amendment rights of platforms.
+In Miami Herald, Florida argued that the consolidation of newspaper ownership and resulting monopoly power justified its right-of-reply law.
+The Supreme Court held that this justification does not overcome the First Amendment right to determine what materials to publish.
 And in any event, allegations of social media platform "control" over speech are overstated at best, wholly unfounded at worst.
-The Internet is not "a 'scarce' expressive commodity.
-It provides relatively unlimited, low-cost capacity for communication of all kinds."
-Reno v.
-ACLU, 521 U.S. 844, 870 (1997).
+The Internet is not a scarce expressive commodity.
+It provides relatively unlimited, low-cost capacity for communication of all kinds.
 Even the largest social media websites are just a piece of that "relatively unlimited" world of "communication."
+19